chrisglcross/chrisglcross.github.io/_posts/2019-1-5-Hello-World.md

 layout: post
 title: Bias in Word Embeddings
 ---
-AI is supposed to separate human judgement as much as possible in order to
+AI algorithms today are designed to mitigate human bias as much as possible.
+However, these same algorithms also tend to ironically capture some of the worst human biases that are reflected in the datasets that they are trained on.

 ![_config.yml]({{ site.baseurl }}/images/config.png)